-Next up on this Data Science vs Business Analytics blog, it is vital that we check out everything there is to know about Business Analytics.
+Next up on this Data Science vs Business Analytics blog, is to know all about Business Analytics.

 Business Analytics revolves around the world of data extraction from structured and unstructured datasets.

-Data governs certain decisions that are used to look back at past performances, analyze current standings, and forecast a look at potential future performance.
+Data governs certain decisions that are used to look back at past performances, analyze current standings, and forecast potential future performance.

 Also read: What Is Data Analytics?

-A Business Analyst is involved in aiding business leaders by providing them with ample information and results from analytics to help drive the company in the direction of success.
+A Business Analyst is involved in aiding business leaders by providing them with ample information and results from analytics to help drive the company towards success.

 Business Analytics is a field that revolves around data visualization.
 It forms an integral part of this career path as it is one of the elegant ways to provide insights to the leaders based on the analysis.

-Next up on this business analytics vs data science post, let us check the vital skills a Business Analyst must have.
+Next up in this Business Analytics vs Data Science post, let us check the vital skills a Business Analyst must-have.

 Business Analyst Skills